yiisoft/mailer-view/README.md

 $viewMailer->send($message);
 ```

-When you use `compose()` method, text body will be generated from the HTML body.
 If needed, you can pass `textView` parameter with the name of the text view.

 ## Documentation